• Molloy Website

 • REGISTRATION NOW CLOSED

-Download your printable invitation/reservation form by visiting www.molloyhs.org/golf/ or clicking the image to the right.
+Download your printable invitation/reservation form here or clicking the image to the right.

-Archbishop Molloy High School is proud to present the 33rd Annual Jim Kinnier Stanner Golf Classic on Monday, May 6, 2019.
-Since 1987, the Stanner Golf Classic has raised over $2 million in support of Molloy’s scholarship program, which impacts academically gifted students as well as those in need of critical financial support.
+Molloy is proud to present the 33rd Annual Jim Kinnier Stanner Golf Classic on Monday, May 6, 2019.
+Since 1987, the Stanner Golf Classic has raised over $2 million in support of our scholarship program, which impacts academically gifted students as well as those in need of critical financial support.
 Your participation makes a meaningful difference in the lives of our students.
-Find out how you can reserve a spot for your foursome, sponsor a journal ad, purchase raffle tickets, make a gift, or donate auction prizes!
-Contact Alumni Development Officer Matt Rizzotti ’04 for all the details (see information above).
+Find out how you can reserve a spot for your foursome, sponsor a journal ad, purchase raffle tickets, make a gift, or donate auction prizes.
+The event is just 3 weeks away!
+Contact Alumni Development Officer Matt Rizzotti ’04 soon for more information.

 • When: Sunday, June 2, 2019 | 10:30AM